As regular readers know, my goal is to share facts, and help you enjoy eating without food fear.

 Follow both the recommendations of the CDC and your personal physician.

 What is particularly difficult at this time, is the fact that we are dealing with a novel virus.
 Novel, meaning new – one that even the brightest scientists are uncertain about.
-But, we can’t lose site of the knowledge and science that we have.
+While we shouldn’t lose site of the knowledge and science that we have, understand that new discoveries are also taken into consideration.

 Social Distancing and Frequent Hand-Washing